 In 2015 the U.S. witnessed a 15 year high in investments with start-ups, and that’s only covering the venture capitalist funded companies.
 Much of the startup funding is attributed to new disruptive businesses and products by tech companies.

-At Stride, we had the privilege to be a part of over a dozen startups in 2015 alone, helping deliver “wow experiences” to their customers.
+At Stride Consulting, we had the privilege to be a part of over a dozen startups in 2015 alone, helping deliver “wow experiences” to their customers.
 As unique as these business models were, more than 80% were scaling their product, market size, and the sheer number of tech teams required to support their plans for 2016.

 To help with this common trend amongst our diverse clients, Stride used an approach based not on a single process, rather a framework using agile, lean, and design thinking.